You have been putting it off long enough.

 - Keep your metabolic rate high for hours after exercise

-Remember, the important thing to keep in mind with HIT exercise is that you are:
+Remember, the important thing to keep in mind with a HIT weight training program is that you are:

 - Working only one muscle at a time